grafana/loki/docs/sources/operations/overrides-exporter.md

 ## Context

-Configuration updates to tenant limits can be applied to Loki without restart via the [`runtime_config`](../configuration/_index.md#Runtime-Configuration-File) feature.
+Configuration updates to tenant limits can be applied to Loki without restart via the [`runtime_config`](../configuration/#runtime-configuration-file) feature.

 ## Example

 The `overrides-exporter` module is disabled by default.
-We recommend running a single instance per cluster to avoid issues with metric cardinality.
+We recommend running a single instance per cluster to avoid issues with metric cardinality as the `overrides-exporter` creates ~40 metrics per tenant with overrides configured.

 Using an example `runtime.yaml`: